 If your floors have a protective layer of wax, this should ideally be stripped and replaced annually.

 Should your hardwood floors have any scratches, scuffs or dents that require further repair, our specialist service repair team will be able to advise you on the best course of action and restore your flooring to its former glory.

 Properly maintained hardwood floors give your home a warm and elegant feel; keep them looking good with the help of our professional team of experts.

 Parquet flooring is made up of wood pieces used for a decorative effect, often in geometrical patterns.
 Parquet flooring is fairly expensive to install, so if you are lucky enough to have it already in your home, even if it looks a little tired, you may want to restore it to its original glory.

 Imagine the delight of taking up an old carpet in your new home, only to discover there is this decorative parquet flooring underneath.
 But pieces are missing or broken, and it looks dull and lacklustre.
 It is possible to repair and restore your parquet flooring, and this guide will give you some helpful tips.

 Check the entire floor for any movement when you are walking, that hollow sound when you knock on it, or any obvious missing or broken blocks.
 You will want to make sure that the entire floor is still firmly attached to the underfloor before starting any restoration.

 If you are lucky, you may find that you have the extra blocks to fill in any gaps in your parquet flooring already in your house.
-Another room that has the parquet that you do not intend to restore for example, or inside cupboards, parquet was often installed inside of cupboards too.
+In another room that has the parquet that you do not intend to restore, for example, or inside cupboards, parquet was often installed inside of cupboards too.
 Otherwise, you may need to go to a reclamation yard to find matching blocks or ask an expert to help you source some.

 If your floor is excessively dirty when you begin cleaning, mop with the detergent solution and leave for five minutes before rinsing.
 Then immediately repeat the wash and rinse process.